The half-court heave: Arguably basketball’s most exciting way to score, save for a dunk or game-winning bucket.

 “Even the heave is a plus-play.
 But unfortunately we’re not judged on the plus-plays.
 We’re judged on (shooting) percentages.
 I think they should take the heave out of the stat book.
 It’s common sense.”

-Bricking heaves in the beginning of the season might cause a worrisome downtick in shooting percentages, but they would be hardly noticeable by the end.
+Bricking half-court shots in the beginning of the season might cause a worrisome downtick in shooting percentages, but they would be hardly noticeable by the end.
 If anything, fantasy basketball owners who drafted the heavers are likely impacted more than the heavers themselves.

-And besides, whether Durant’s shooting 8-for-19 or 8-for-20, it’s still a bad shooting night.
-I actually thought it would be the other way around for him, given his chase to the 50-40-90 club (50 percent from the field, 40 percent from three and 90 percent on free throws) last season that he eventually achieved with 51-41.6-90.5 splits.
+Besides, whether Durant’s shooting 8-for-19 or 8-for-20, it’s still a bad shooting night.
+I actually thought it would be the other way around for him, more willing to take the low-percentage shot while having a bad game versus a good one.
+He was also in a chase last year for the 50-40-90 club (50 percent from the field, 40 percent from three and 90 percent on free throws), which he eventually achieved with 51-41.6-90.5 splits.

 The worrying about percentages is overblown when looking at Miller, whose heaves barely put a damper on his three-point shooting percentages.
 For his career, he’s 173-for-825 over 14 seasons.
 That’s good for a measly 21 percent.
 Take the heaves away and that’s bumped up to 23.5, only a 2.5 percent difference for someone who doesn’t even take one three-point attempt per game.
 The difference for Durant would be much smaller.